mhweiner/HMJS/getting_started.md

 $('#mydiv').insertView('test1', {name:'john'}); //simply insert view with some data

 $('#mydiv').insertView('test1', {name:'john'}, function(data, vm){
-  console.log(this); //jQuery selector containing test1 node
-  console.log(data); //{name:'john'}
+  //this callback is called when 1) the view has been rendered (ready in DOM), and 2) when the appropriate ViewModel, if it exists, has exited (or returned something) console.log(this); //jQuery selector containing test1 node console.log(data); //{name:'john'}
   console.log(vm); //{toggle: function(){...}, getStatus: function(){...}} //whatever is returned by the viewmodel